SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - When the Developer is finished working and retrieving changes, they need to select `Submit Task for Testing` (button located just above the Developer card in the Task detail view).
-- Each commit message briefly described what changed.
+- Each commit message should briefly describe what changed.
 Now, when submitting the Task for testing, describe all the critical changes and why they were made so the Tester will understand how to test them.
-- Select Submit Task for Testing.
+- Select `Submit Task for Testing`.

 ## Step 8 - Assign a Tester
 **Tester** - *The person who will look at the Developer’s work, and then approve